Smudged Fingerprints: A Systematic Evaluation of the Robustness of AI Image Fingerprints: Results

 \subsection{Attack Variance Across Models}

 To examine whether particular generative models are inherently more vulnerable to certain adversarial attacks, we evaluated per-model vulnerability across all MFD methods.
-Figure \ref{fig:model_vulnerability} plots forgery ASR versus removal ASR for each model under each method, averaging over all applicable attack strategies.
-We define a model’s removal vulnerability as how easily its own images can be perturbed to be misclassified as coming from any other model, and its forgery vulnerability as how easily images from other models can be perturbed to be misclassified as coming from this model.
+Figure \ref{fig:model_vulnerability} plots forgery ASR versus removal ASR for each model under each MFD method, averaging over all applicable attack strategies.

-The results show that vulnerability is not consistently high or low for any given model or model family.
+The results show that attack vulnerability is not consistently high or low for any given model or model family.
 Instead, it varies strongly with the MFD method.
 For example, in removal, NVAE is among the least vulnerable under McCloskey18 and Song24-Freq, yet appears highly vulnerable under other methods.
 Likewise, ADM is markedly more robust in Nowroozi22 than all other models, but not in any of the remaining methods.
 In forgery, ADM is significantly more vulnerable under Nataraj19 and Nowroozi22, yet this pattern does not generalize across all MFD methods.

-Despite this variability, an important and obvious trend emerges: across MFD methods, image generation models that are more robust to removal tend to be more vulnerable to forgery, and vice versa.
+Despite this variability, a trend emerges: across MFD methods, image generation models that are more robust to removal tend to be more vulnerable to forgery, and vice versa.
 This trade-off is visible in the final subplot of Figure \ref{fig:model_vulnerability}, and is also particularly clear under methods such as Nowroozi22, Song24-Freq, and Qian20.
 Intuitively, if a model’s fingerprint occupies a more isolated decision region, it may be easy for gradients to escape that region (removal) but harder to steer perturbations into it (forgery).
 We further observe that diffusion and VAE models are more resistant to removal and more vulnerable to forgery, whereas GAN-based models show the opposite trend.
 We leave a deeper investigation of these behaviors to future work.

 In summary, vulnerability patterns in attribution attacks cannot be attributed solely to the generative model architecture nor solely to the MFD method used for attribution.
 Instead, they arise from the interaction between the two, jointly shaping the attribution decision landscape.